OFFICIAL PORTAL ACCESS

 Common Mistakes with PRECAPI

-2. Falling 3+ months behind.
+2. Falling one or more quarters behind.
 Because PRECAPI is voluntary, there is no formal fine — but those months do not count for the worker.
 Reactivate as soon as possible.

-3. Deducting the 4.83% worker contribution without notice.
+3. Deducting the worker’s share (1.2645%, Q151.83/quarter) without notice.
 Out of ethical practice and good-faith contracting: if you are going to deduct the worker’s portion, agree it verbally with her first.
 Many workers do not understand that the IGSS contribution is part of formalization — explaining it avoids conflict.

 4. Not providing her with contribution certificates.
 The worker has the right to receive annual certification of reported contributions.
 She can request it via CATAFI with her DPI.
 Recommendation: download the certificate yourself each year and give it to her — reinforces trust.